voelklmichael/Blog/_posts/2024-10-15-serde-trait-part3.markdown

 {% highlight shell %}
 {"S":{"data":0}}
 {% endhighlight %}
-which is a "key-value map" <b>{key: value}</b> in the serde world, and corresponds to the [externally tagged](https://serde.rs/enum-representations.html) serialization of an enum.
+which is a "key-value map" <b>{key: value}</b> in the serde world, and corresponds to the [externally tagged](https://serde.rs/enum-representations.html) serialization of an enum[^FootnotePreferenceInternallyTagged].
 In our example, <b>{"S": {"data":0}}</b>, we have the key/type-info <b>"S"</b> and the value/type-serialization <b>{"data": 0}</b>.

 To implement `Deserialize`, we start with the following snippet.
-Note that the "output" will be a boxed trait object, which is "just a type" (as opposed to a trait, and it is "owned").
+Note that the "output" will be a boxed trait object, which is "just a type" (as opposed to a trait, and it is "owned"[^FootnoteOwnership]).
 {% highlight rust %}
 impl<'de> serde::Deserialize<'de> for Box<dyn Trait> {
     fn deserialize<D>(deserializer: D) -> Result<Self, D::Error>